Ollie 11001620

 Energy Requirements: Ollie needs regular interesting but quiet walks.

-Ollie is quick to learn and engaging him in training exercises will increase his confidence and help build trust between him and the adopter.
+Ollie is quick to learn and engaging him in training exercises will also increase his confidence and help build trust between him and his new family.

 Visiting the vet: Ollie has had his routine healthcheck and is fit and well.
 He is very nervous at the vets and needs some reassurance.
 He occasionally has sore ears and needs to have them kept clean.